 And an eagerness to follow in the footsteps of the pioneers who, in blazing the way and in founding our country, lived on intimate terms with nature

 The Open Road Pioneers’ Club was patriotic, non-political and non-sectarian.
-The club had no membership dues, was only loosely organized – local chapters were on their own to format their own outdoor program.
-Lone Pioneers, who joined alone were also encouraged.
+The club had no membership dues and was only loosely organized; local chapters were on their own to format their own outdoor program.
+Lone Pioneers, who could join the club alone without forming a multimember chapter, were also encouraged.

-Code: Meet each obstacle-physical, mental or moral- face to face and overcome it.
+Code: Meet each obstacle physically, mentally, morally and face to face, and overcome it.

 Club Activities & Ranks

 In the back of the first book there was an entire section on The Open Road Pioneers, how you could join, and many projects you can take on in order to learn skills and spend time enjoying the outdoors.
 There were even club ranks so each individual could track their progress as a club member.